Advanced Practice Certificate in Hand & Upper Limb Rehabilitation

 This program is designed for physical therapists or occupational therapists who wish to participate in advanced study of the hand and upper limb.
 The curriculum consists of four graduate level courses, offered in a convenient web-based format with limited onsite weekend sessions to practice psychomotor skills required for advanced practice in hand therapy.
-The course work has helped them prepare for the Certification in Hand Therapy (CHT) examination offered by the Hand Therapy Certification Commission (HTCC).
-The program is a recognized resource by HTCC to help therapists prepare for certification.
+The course work prepares therapists for the Certification in Hand Therapy (CHT) examination offered by the Hand Therapy Certification Commission (HTCC).
+The program is a recognized resource of HTCC for exam preparation.

-The Hand and Upper Limb Rehabilitation Certificate Program is designed for physical therapists or occupational therapists who wish to participate in advanced study of the hand and upper limb.
+The Advanced Practice Certification in Hand and Upper Limb Rehabilitation Certificate Program is designed for physical therapists or occupational therapists who wish to participate in advanced study of the hand and upper limb.
 Jefferson has an online application that allows candidates to submit all required application materials directly to the application platform.

 Professor, Physical Therapy & Occupational Therapy

-Dr. Fedorczyk joined Thomas Jefferson University on July 1, 2018 to serve as Director, Center of Hand and Upper Limb Rehabilitation.
-Prior to joining Jefferson, Jane served as the Co-Coordinator of Professional Education in the School of Physical Therapy and Rehabilitation Sciences at the University of South Florida for two years.
+Dr. Fedorczyk joined Thomas Jefferson University on July 1, 2018 to serve as Director, Center of Hand and Upper Limb Health and Performance.
+The advanced practice certificate program is just one of the programs designed to advance the practice of hand therapy through education, research, and advocacy.
+Prior to joining Jefferson, Dr. Fedorczyk served as the Co-Coordinator of Professional Education in the School of Physical Therapy and Rehabilitation Sciences at the University of South Florida for two years.
 She was the Director of Post-Professional Clinical Programs and primary instructor for the Programs in Hand and Upper Quarter Rehabilitation at Drexel University for 24 years prior to her USF appointment.
 She has been practicing in hand therapy for over 30 years.

 Jane Fedorczyk, PT, PhD, CHT

-Director, Center for Hand and Upper Limb Rehabilitation
+Director, Center for Hand and Upper Limb Health and Performance

 Thomas Jefferson University